 - In November of 2019, (subsequent to the year ending September 30, 2019) Sparta's Illumineris division announced that it entered into a distribution and development agreement with Sensor Suite Inc. Sparta is distributing Sensor Suite's line of cloud-based building management technology solutions while at the same time, working with Sensor Suite to develop a platform to adapt the Sensor Suite dashboard for other Illumineris technologies. - In the summer of 2019, Sparta continued to expand its reach into the plastic conversion space in order to demonstrate to the world that as a society, instead of allowing the mounting plastics we generate to linger in our landfills or waterways, it can be upcycled into fuel additives that when applied in the heavy-duty transportation vertical will deliver similar benefits to that of consuming traditional fuels, but with far less environmental impact.
 Our efforts in supplying raw materials for the plastic fuel additive generation and using the end product on our own fleet of highway tractor trailers was featured by several media outlets, including CBC, Global and BNN.
-We continue to monitor the use of the eco-safe fuel additive in our fleet so that we can provide significant data for analysis. - In June of 2019, Sparta started outfitting its fleet of highway tractors with DynaCERT's HydraGENTM technology to enhance combustion and to track greenhouse gas emissions on the fleet of highway-tractors.
+We continue to monitor the use of the eco-safe fuel additive in our fleet so that we can provide significant data for analysis. - In June of 2019, Sparta started outfitting its fleet of highway tractors with dynaCERT's HydraGENTM technology to enhance combustion and to track greenhouse gas emissions on the fleet of highway-tractors.
 The technology has been combined with the aforementioned eco-friendly synthetic fuel conversion technology and will continue to gather data over the coming months. - In April 2019 Sparta announced the official formation of a Technical Advisory Board ("TAB"), starting with the appointment of their first member, Mr. Stephen Lobb, BA.
 Mr. Lobb was appointed as the company looks to acquire new innovative technologies to transform additional waste streams into valuable, saleable, commodities.
 Subsequent to the appointment of Mr. Lobb, Mr. James Payne was appointed to the TAB to help with business leadership, and governance knowledge.
-And subsequent to the year ending September 30, 2019, Mr. Matthew Domanowski B.Sc. was appointed to the TAB to head up the development of a greenhouse gas ("GHG") tracking solution that will be used to monitor and quantify (in real time), the diversion and sequestering of GHG emissions related to Sparta solutions. - On December 31, 2018 the Corporation divested its 51% voting interest common share position in Picton Heights Ltd. ("Picton") (formerly Re-ECO Tech Property Conversions Ltd.), retaining a 10% non-voting participating equity interest in the company, thus delivering similar upside as when under majority control but minimizing potential risks often associated with rental properties.
-The disposition was to a purchaser arm's length to the Corporation. - In the 1st quarter of FY'2019, Sparta announced entering into a formal joint venture agreement to convert unsortable, single-use waste plastic into various forms of synthetic fuels, on an industrial scale.
+And subsequent to the appointment of Mr. Payne, Mr. Matthew Domanowski B.Sc. was appointed to the TAB to head up the development of a greenhouse gas ("GHG") tracking solution that will be used to monitor and quantify (in real time), the diversion and sequestering of GHG emissions related to Sparta solutions. - During Q1, 2018 the Corporation divested its 51% voting interest common share position in Picton Heights Ltd. ("Picton") (formerly Re-ECO Tech Property Conversions Ltd.), retaining a 10% non-voting participating equity interest in the company, thus delivering similar upside as when under majority control but minimizing potential risks often associated with rental properties.
+The disposition was to a purchaser arm's length to the Corporation.
+In a similar fashion, the Corporation divested its 51% voting interest common share position in ReECO Tech Conversions, retaining a 10% non-voting participating equity interest in the company, thus delivering similar upside as when under majority control but minimizing potential risks. - In the 1st quarter of FY'2019, Sparta announced entering into a formal joint venture agreement to convert unsortable, single-use waste plastic into various forms of synthetic fuels, on an industrial scale.
 A primary goal of this program is for Sparta to further explore the newest generation of plastic to fuel (PTF) technologies and to see how Sparta can complement and support the existing mechanical recycling infrastructure for plastics.
 Throughout the year, a number of technical issues needed to be overcome with the conversion technology, most of which appear to now be behind us.
 Therefore, the program is expected to re-commence sometime in Q3 of FY'2020.